Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 I grew up in growing zone 5.
 As an adult, I moved south to zone 6.
-I see plants growing here that won’t survive in a colder climate.
+I see plants growing here that won’t survive in the colder climate of zone 5.
 A good example are fig trees.
 Fig trees are grown in peoples’ yards with winter protection in zone 6.
-Further north, they are rarely grown because they have to be grown in containers and brought indoors in the bitter winter weather.
+Further north, they are rarely grown because they have to be grown in containers and brought indoors in the bitterly cold winter weather.

 What are Fig Trees?